mkeneqa/vagrant-hg2git/ReadMe.md

 #### Dos/Nix Line Endings Error

-After editing the `convert.sh` file in Windows and then executing it in Linux you may run into this error, Where the built in commands like `cd` and `git` aren't recognized:
+You may run into this error:

 ```
 : not foundrt/convert.sh: 2: Hg2GitConvert/convert.sh: